ni/nimble/packages/nimble-components/src/card/specs/README.md

 -   _Tooling: Any new tools, updates to tools, code generation, etc?_
     -   No additional requirements
 -   _Accessibility: keyboard navigation/focus, form input, use with assistive technology, etc._
+    -   If the user supplies a title, we will set `aria-label` to that value.
-    -   No additional requirements, as long as we don't intend to include built-in content like headers/footers.
-The `nimble-card` itself does not receive keyboard focus and tabbing jumps to the first focusable component inside the `nimble-card`.
+    -   The `nimble-card` itself does not receive keyboard focus and tabbing jumps to the first focusable component inside the `nimble-card`.
 -   _Mobile: small screens, touch interactions, mobile-specific integrations_
     -   No additional requirements.
 By default, the `nimble-card` fits its height to its content and grows/shrinks horizontally to fit its parent container.
 Other mobile-friendly considerations are up to the client and the settings on the child components.